-VCF feels that training and education allows forestry/outdoor workers to stay safe and build their personal ability.
+VCF feels that training and education allow forestry/outdoor workers to stay safe and build their personal ability.

 VCF partners with the Valemount Learning Centre and sponsors basic fire suppression courses including the S-100 and S-100A refresher as well as First Aid courses to train staff and contractors for fire preparedness and safety.
-Avalanche training is also provided for contractors.
 This allows people to attend courses locally at a reduced cost.

-To plan for succession and build capacity of forestry workers, VCF mentors younger professionals and field workers in the areas of layout, surveying and scaling.
-It provide opportunities and appropriate cutblocks for new loggers and roadbuilders to gain confidence while staying safe.
+The VCF/VIP believes in succession and build the capacity of forestry/mill workers, VCF mentors younger professionals and field workers in the areas of layout, surveying, and scaling.
+It provides opportunities and appropriate cut-blocks for new loggers and roadbuilders to gain confidence while staying safe.

-VCF leads school field trips for Valemount Secondary students for students to observe active logging and employment opportunities in the forest sector.
-The various contractors and equipment operators share their time and knowledge during their work day to show the students the variety of jobs that are available locally in the forest industry.
+VCF has lead school field trips for Valemount Secondary students for students to observe active logging, tree planting and to be hands-on as is possible.
+This helps young people develop their ideas on employment opportunities in the forest sector.
+The various contractors and equipment operators have shared their time and knowledge during their workday to show the students the variety of jobs that are available locally in the forest industry.